zyphlar/arduino-nagios-display/README.txt

 Arduino Nagios Display
+by Will Bradley, www.zyphon.com/arduino-nagios

-For creating an WiFi-enabled, Arduino-powered 8x5 LED matrix that displays Nagios status information Intentionally kept hackable, with lots of commented-out sections and debugging information available, because everyone's environment is slightly different.
+For creating an WiFi-enabled, Arduino-powered 8x5 LED matrix that displays Nagios status information.
+Intentionally kept hackable, with lots of commented-out sections and debugging information available, because everyone's environment is slightly different.

 Included in distribution: